Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Introduction

-This paper assesses the effect of the FLSA overtime rule on hours of work, taking a new approach that makes use of variation \textit{within} the rule itself.
-The policy introduces a sharp discontinuity in the marginal cost of a worker-hour---a convex ``kink'' in firms' costs---which provides firms with an incentive to set workers' hours exactly at 40.
-Optimizing behavior by firms predicts that the resulting mass of workers working 40 hours in a given week will be larger or smaller depending on how responsive firms are to the wage increase imposed by the time-and-a-half rule.
-Combining this observation with assumptions about the shape of the distribution of hours that would be chosen absent the FLSA, I use the bunching mass to identify the effect of the overtime rule on hours.
+By leveraging the bunching design, this paper makes use of variation \textit{within} the overtime rule itself.
+With wages held constant, the policy introduces a sharp discontinuity in the marginal cost to the firm of a worker-hour---a convex ``kink'' in firms' costs---which provides firms with an incentive to set workers' hours exactly at 40 in a given week.
+I take the perspective of firms setting workers' hours in an optimizing way, which yields the implication that the mass of workers working 40 hours in a given week will be larger or smaller depending on how responsive firms are to the wage increase imposed by the time-and-a-half rule.
+I draw on a novel administrative dataset of the exact hours for which workers are paid in a single week, using the bunching observed at 40 hours among hourly workers in these data to assess how the FLSA has affected the hours of U.S. workers.

-To do so, I develop a generalization of the ``bunching design'' identification strategy, which has previously used bunching at kinks in income tax liability to identify the elasticity of labor supply (\citealt{saez_taxpayers_2010,chetty_adjustment_2011}).\footnote{The same basic model has since been applied in a range of settings beyond income taxation.
-This paper considers only the bunching design for kinks, and not a related method for bunching at \textit{notches} (e.g. \citealt{kleven_behavioural_2012}).} This paper provides new identification results under weakened bunching design assumptions likely suitable to a variety of empirical contexts, showing that the method can be useful for program-evaluation questions such as assessing the effect of the FLSA.

-In income tax settings, the promise of the bunching design is to overcome endogeneity in the marginal tax rates that apply to different individuals, while requiring for identification only the cross-sectional distribution of income near a threshold between tax brackets.
-Analogously, my starting point in the overtime setting is to construct the distribution of weekly work hours.
-Administrative hours data at the weekly level has previously been unavailable, and studies of overtime in the U.S. have typically relied on self-reported integer hours from surveys such as the Current Population Survey.
-I instead obtain detailed data via individual paycheck records from a large payroll processing company.
-Among workers paid weekly, these paychecks report the exact number of hours that the worker was paid for in a given week, allowing me to construct the distribution of hours-of-pay without rounding or other sources of measurement error.

-With these new data in hand, my goal is to translate features of the observed hours distribution into estimates of the overtime rule's causal effect, under credible assumptions about how weekly working hours are determined.
-This requires moving beyond the standard bunching-design model popularized in public-finance applications, in which decision-makers have parametric ``isoelastic'' preferences and strong restrictions are placed on heterogeneity.
-In the overtime setting, I show that bunching is informative about firms (rather that workers) as the decision-maker, choosing the hours of each of their workers in a given week.
-Bearing this in mind, the identifying assumptions of the bunching design can be separated into two parts: i) assumptions about how individual agents (firms) would make choices given counterfactual choice sets---a \textit{choice model}, and ii) assumptions about the distribution of heterogeneity in choices across observational units (paychecks).